Boost Your Immune System

 Coronavirus & Your Mental Health

 You might be worried about coronavirus (COVID-19) and how it could affect your life or your friends and family.
 This may include having to stay at home and avoid other people that you care about.
 This might feel difficult or stressful.
 However there are many things you can try that could help your mental health wellbeing.
-Click here to read our mental health guide.
+Read our mental health guide.